The Perfect City: Historical background

-Penn (1644–1718) was born in the City of London and brought up outside the city.
+William Penn (1644–1718) was born in the City of London and brought up outside the city.
 William was well educated and studied law.
-As a child he had smallpox He was expelled from Christ Church College, Oxford for his anarchic thinking.
+As a child he had smallpox He was expelled from Christ Church, Oxford for his anarchic thinking.
 After William Penn joined the Quaker movement, he was disowned by his influential father, Admiral William Penn, and thrown out of the familial home.
 At the time, Quakerism was considered a threat to the royalist foundations of English society.
 Nevertheless, Penn received land from the Crown in lieu of a debt owed to his father.
 It was on this land that Penn set up his alternative colony of Quakers.
 The name "Pennsylvania" was coined by the King.
 In 1682, Penn arrived in America, only to return to England two years later in order to be with his family and support the Quaker cause back home.
 He had signed over the American territories to his advisor, Philip Ford, and as he was faced with mounting debt, found it difficult to resolve his finances himself.
 He died 1718 in Berkshire.